 You are here

 Duke Engineering and Duke University offer many undergraduate certificate programs – allowing students to pursue more depth in a particular area of interest.
-The most popular certificates for engineers are listed below.
+Certificates offered through the Pratt School of Engineering include:

 Architectural engineering is the discipline concerned with the planning, design, construction, and operation of engineered systems for commercial, industrial, and institutional facilities.
 Our courses get students beyond the classroom – including case studies of actual construction projects on or near the Duke Campus and hands-on design projects.
 All civil engineering undergraduates are eligible to participate in the program and qualify to earn the certificate.